jwr1969/python-api-challenge/README.txt

 What's the weather like as we approach the equator?

 In this example, I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, I used a [simple Python library] (https://pypi.python.org/pypi/citipy), and the [OpenWeatherMap API] (https://openweathermap.org/api.
-The code randomly selects 500 unique (non-repeat) cities based on latitude and longitude removing duplicates and skipping cities where no data is returned by the OpenWeatherMap – it takes about 1300 requests to generate 500 unique results.
+The code randomly selects 500 unique (non-repeat) cities based on latitude and longitude removing duplicates and skipping cities where no data is returned by the OpenWeatherMap ï¿½ it takes about 1300 requests to generate 500 unique results.
 A histogram of frequency of requested latitudes and returned latitudes and frequency of requested and returned longitudes versus longitude was plotted to ensure the data points represented the full range of possible city locations.